The Tanzanian banking sector recorded strong growth in 2019, with profits before tax reaching TZS 590 billion, +88% more than TZS 313 billion in 2018.

 Assets Growth & Quality

-The ratio of earning assets to total assets remained broadly unchanged at around 80%, indicating that significant part of the sector’s assets continued to be channelled to productive sectors of the economy
+The ratio of earning assets to total assets remained broadly unchanged at around 80%, indicating that a significant part of the sector’s assets continued to be channeled to productive sectors of the economy

-The observed growth was attributed to favourable macroeconomic environment, BoT’s sustained accommodative monetary policy, and other regulatory measures taken to support private sector’s credit growth.
+The observed growth was attributed to a favorable macroeconomic environment, BoT’s sustained accommodative monetary policy, and other regulatory measures taken to support the private sector’s credit growth.